ray-project/ray/doc/source/tune/guides/plot_tune-distributed.rst

         resume=True
     )

 Upon a second run, this will restore the entire experiment state from ``~/path/to/results/my_experiment_name``.
 Importantly, any changes to the experiment specification upon resume will be ignored.
-For example, if the previous experiment has reached its termination, then resuming it with a new stop criterion makes no effect: the new experiment will terminate immediately after initialization.
+For example, if the previous experiment has reached its termination, then resuming it with a new stop criterion will not run.
+The new experiment will terminate immediately after initialization.
 If you want to change the configuration, such as training more iterations, you can do so restore the checkpoint by setting ``restore=<path-to-checkpoint>`` - note that this only works for a single trial.

 .. warning::

-    This feature is still experimental, so any provided Trial Scheduler or Search Algorithm will not be preserved.
+    This feature is still experimental, so any provided Trial Scheduler or Search Algorithm will not be checkpointed and able to resume.
 Only ``FIFOScheduler`` and ``BasicVariantGenerator`` will be supported.

 .. _tune-distributed-common:

 Common Commands
 ---------------

 Below are some commonly used commands for submitting experiments.
-Please see the `Autoscaler page <autoscaling.html>`__ to see find more comprehensive documentation of commands.
+Please see the :ref:`Autoscaler page <ref-automatic-cluster>` to see find more comprehensive documentation of commands.

 .. code-block:: bash